Rusty Torres: Forfeit #2: Ten Cent Beer Night

 On June 4, the Indians held a promotion to attract fans to the park for a game against Texas: the now-infamous Ten Cent Beer Night.
 Torres was inserted as a pinch hitter in the ninth inning, delivering a single.
 Two batters later, John Lowenstein hit a sacrifice fly, tying the game at 5–5, and putting Torres in scoring position on second base representing the winning run.
-But with an alcohol-fueled crowd, the situation finally boiled over.
-After Texas outfielder Jeff Burroughs violently reacted to a fan stealing his glove, hundreds of fans poured into the outfield, many of them throwing whatever they could lay their hands on, even several chairs.
+But with a drunk crowd, the situation finally boiled over.
+After Texas outfielder Jeff Burroughs violently reacted to a fan stealing his hat, hundreds of fans poured into the outfield, many of them throwing whatever they could lay their hands on, even several chairs.
 As a result, umpire crew chief Nestor Chylak forfeited the contest to the Rangers—the same franchise as the old Senators.

 September trade

 Torres hit a miserable .187 in 1974, starting just 27 games, mostly in center field.
 On September 12, he was traded to the California Angels in a deal that brought Frank Robinson to Cleveland.
 However, he did not play for the Angels during the remainder of the season.